-The audit & sustainability committee and risk management committee (with inputs from the Murray & Roberts Limited risk and project oversight committees) assist the Board in carrying out its risk oversight responsibilities by conducting detailed reviews of the Group's risk management systems and considering in detail the risks facing the Group and management's mitigation actions.
+The audit committee and risk management committee (with inputs from the Murray & Roberts Limited risk committee) assist the Board in carrying out its risk oversight responsibilities by conducting detailed reviews of the Group's risk management systems and considering in detail the risks facing the Group and management's mitigation actions.

 Executive management is responsible for the design, implementation and monitoring of the Group risk management plan, which includes the development and maintenance of a comprehensive risk management system.
 The risk management system requires that a risk assessment is carried out for every project at project bidding stage.
 Risk assessments are then carried out across projects and businesses quarterly.
-Key risks are escalated to the Board through quarterly risk reports, at which the reported risks are discussed and interrogated with Group management.
+Key risks are escalated to the Board through quarterly risk reports, and the reported risks are discussed and interrogated with Group management.